gprMax/gprMax/docs/source/gpu.rst

 The following steps provide guidance on how to install the extra components to allow gprMax to run on your NVIDIA GPU:

 1. Install the `NVIDIA CUDA Toolkit <https://developer.nvidia.com/cuda-toolkit>`_.
 You can follow the Installation Guides in the `NVIDIA CUDA Toolkit Documentation <http://docs.nvidia.com/cuda/index.html#installation-guides>`_ You must ensure the version of CUDA you install is compatible with the compiler you are using.
 This information can usually be found in a table in the CUDA Installation Guide under System Requirements.
-You may need to add the location of the CUDA compiler (:code:`nvcc`) to your user path environment variable, e.g. :code:`C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0\bin` or :code:`/Developer/NVIDIA/CUDA-10.0/bin`.
+2. You may need to add the location of the CUDA compiler (:code:`nvcc`) to your user path environment variable, e.g. for Windows :code:`C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0\bin` or Linux/macOS :code:`/Developer/NVIDIA/CUDA-10.0/bin`.
-2. Install the pycuda Python module.
+3. Install the pycuda Python module.
 Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the top-level gprMax directory, and if it is not already active, activate the gprMax conda environment :code:`conda activate gprMax`.
 Run :code:`pip install pycuda`

 Running gprMax using GPU(s)
 ===========================